finnferdinand/TTT4275-group27/README.md

 your specific computer's specs and operating system.
 The output of the program is collected in a file `output.txt` containing all significant results.
+All generated figures are saved in a folder `figures/`.

+As running the program uses significant computing time, the program is run on GitHub actions and the outputs are uploaded as artifacts.
+To find the results from the most recent run, navigate to ["Actions"](https://github.com/finnferdinand/TTT4275-group27/actions), select the most recent run and download the zipped file from "Artifacts".
+This contains a report of results and all generated figures.